Winter Blooming Plants and Shrubs to Grow in Your Zone 8 Garden

 Flowering Quince (Chaenomeles speciosa)

-Blooming in late winter to early spring, its vibrant red, pink, coral, or white blossoms appear before the leaves, creating a striking contrast against bare branches.
+Flowering quince blooms from late winter into early spring, producing vibrant red, pink, coral, or white flowers before its leaves appear.
+The contrast against bare branches is stunning.

 SHOP QUINCE